 Aquaculture is the farming of aquatic organisms such as fish, shellfish, crustaceans, and aquatic plants.
 It involves cultivating freshwater or saltwater species under controlled conditions, as an alternative to the commercial harvesting of wild species of aquatic organisms.
-The aquaculture industry has experienced growth in recent years, and we believe that the aquaculture industry-and in particular salmon farming-is poised for significant additional growth in the coming years as the global population expands.
+According to Research and Markets, an industry research organization, the global aquaculture market was valued at \$176.5 billion in 2017 and is expected to grow at an annual rate of 4.5% to reach a market size of \$219.4 billion by the year 2022.
+We believe that the aquaculture industry, and in particular salmon farming, is poised for significant additional growth in the coming years as the global population expands.